alexeygrigorev/mlwiki.org/index.php/Graph_Search.md

 ---
-title: "Graph Search"
 layout: default
 permalink: /index.php/Graph_Search
+tags:
+- algorithms
+- graphs
+title: Graph Search
 ---

-# Graph Search

 ## Graph Search
 Motivation: Given a [graph](Graphs)
 - check if network is connected (get from $A$ to $B$)